kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/README.md

 # Java Classes and Objects

-## You will learn about these topics in this section
+## You will learn about these topics

 - Classes
   - Syntax